-I will arrive in Wewak, Papua New Guinea and buy necessary supplies for the 6 week stay in the Sawiyano tribal territory.
+For filming in the summers, arrival in Wewak, Papua New Guinea to buy necessary supplies for the 6 week stay in the Sawiyano tribal territory.
 There is no electricity in there so I will be getting a solar panel and small backup generator to power the cameras and flashlights.
 A small Cessna will fly me, hopefully an assistant, the supplies and equipment to the Ama village airstrip.
 From there I will proceed on foot to a nearby village chosen by the tribe for me to stay.

 I will work with the elders to decide the content of the film as well as who will be the main narrators of the film.
 Ideally, each activity will have a narrator; either a man, woman and child.
-I will also train them on how to use the cameras.
-I will be recording statements by tribe members regarding how they feel about traditional and imported methods for crafts.
+I will also train them on how to use the cameras so they can record their own footage.

 I know Tok Pisin and much of the Sawiyano tribal tongue, but I will need help with some translation.
 When needed I will have a Sawiyano translate into Tok-Pisin and I will then translate into English.